harver-engineering/exercise-ios/README.md

 ## Get started

-Checkout this repositary and edit MyPlayground.playground file to try this assesment.
+Checkout this repositary and copy the content of MyPlayground.playground file to https://repl.it/languages/swift and modify the code to complete the assesment tasks as below.
+Once you completed click on share to share a link to the assesment.

 ## Tasks